Infrared problem in perturbative quantum field theory

 The second order correction to the modified scattering matrix in the scalar model and QED is given by

-where $\T$ and $\aT$ denote the time-ordered and anti-time-ordered products and in the case of the scalar model we set $\cL_{\mathrm{sector}}\equiv 0$ since this vertex appears only in QED.
+where $\T$ and $\aT$ denote the time-ordered and anti-time-ordered products, $\cL$ is the interaction vertex of the model and other vertices were introduced in Def.~\ref{def:D_modifiers} and~\ref{def:sector}.
+We set $\cL_\ras=\cL_\rin+\cL_\rout$.
+In this section we suppress the dependence of $\cL_\ras$, $\cL_\rin$, $\cL_\rout$ on the profile $\eta$.
 We claim that

 for $\Psi\in\cD_1$ in the topology of the Fock-Hilbert space.
 It is easy to see that the adiabatic limit of the last line exists.
 In fact, for compactly supported profiles $\eta$ the support of the expression in the last line of the above equation is compact.
 Moreover, this expression is nonzero only in the case of the M{\o}ller/Bhabha scattering.
-To prove Eq.~\eqref{eq:second_order_general} it is enough to show that the adiabatic limit of
+To prove Eq.~\eqref{eq:second_order_general} it is enough to show that the contribution coming from

-vanishes.
+vanishes in the adiabatic limit of.
 By Lemma~\ref{lem:first_order_bounds} the adiabatic limit of the second and third line coincides with the adiabatic limit of